Posts

 Image

 2006 Dir.
 Michael Bassett After the suicide of one of their dorm-mates, a group of young offenders are sent to a remote island off the coast of Scotland for some character/team-building exercises.
 Once there, the wardens are viciously slaughtered by a mysterious assailant commanding a pack of fierce hunting dogs.
 The group must work together to stay alive and find a way off the island before they too fall prey to the stealthy stalker.
-A grim prologue unspools in the young offenders’ centre where we are introduced to the eclectic bunch of mainly unsavoury types.
-The use of young offenders as main characters adds a refreshing and interesting element to the mix and the prologue expertly introduces us to the volatile young men.
-Once the story moves to the island location, it navigates into very familiar Slasher movie territory, and utilises an abundance of that genre’s conventions - right down to the use of a killer extracting revenge for a past misdeed, picking his victims off one
+A grim prologue unspools in the young offenders’ centre where we are introduced to the eclectic group.
+The use of young offenders as main characters adds an interesting element to the mix and the prologue expertly introduces us to the volatile young men.
+Once the story moves to the island location, it navigates into very familiar slasher movie territory, and utilises an abundance of that genre’s conventions - right down to the use of a killer extracting revenge for a past misdeed, picking his victims off one by bloody one.
+The most interesting eleme

 Triangle